newjerseyCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What Are New Jersey Traffic Court Records?

-New Jersey traffic court records are legal documents and case files created from the proceedings of the traffic courts in New Jersey.
+New Jersey traffic court records are legal documents and case files generated during judicial proceedings held by New Jersey’s traffic courts.
 These include records related to moving and non-moving violations, parking violations, and equipment violations under the New Jersey Vehicle Code.

 Are New Jersey Traffic Court Records Public Records?

-As with all other states, New Jersey traffic court records are within the purview of a government agency required to disclose the records they generate.
+As with all other states, New Jersey traffic court records are within the purview of a government agency required to disclose the records it generates.
 Consequently, under New Jersey's public records law, they may be accessed and viewed by members of the public, except where restricted from public access by a judge or the law.

 How Do I Find New Jersey Traffic Court Records?